TheAndrewioLab/cpp-project/README.md

-These scripts prompt the drone in Gazebo Harmomic to perform a variety of elementary movement functions such as hovering, and moving in various directions.
+These scripts instruct the drone in Gazebo Harmonic to execute basic movement functions, such as hovering and directional movement.
+Since the Dronekit libraries may be outdated, switching to pymavlink might be necessary to ensure the scripts run properly.